jminjares4/Selected-Areas-in-Networks/Final-Project/ryu_install/README.md

 # **RYU Installation Setup** :dragon:

 The installation for RYU Network Operating System (NOS) is straightforward.
-I will listing the most popular ones.
+I will be listing the most popular ones.

 # **Prerequisites**
 ```bash